trussworks/trussels-guide/trussels.md

 * If you do use LinkedIn, please make sure your profile is up to date.
 Clients routinely use it as a way to see who we are.

 ## Practice: Helping onboard new Trussels
 To help people acclimate more quickly, we have :lock:[an onboarding buddy system](https://docs.google.com/document/d/1Z7MZGHl8oP_zAo54bu9uJ1Gt3D0yPoeoKTTrLbQOO4Q/edit).
 Buddies can be found in #c-welcoming, and rotate approximately every 3 months.
+Any trussel that has completed their onboarding can become an onboarding buddy.

 ## Practice: Starting a new auxiliary group within Truss
 If you see a need for a new working group, committee, guild, or affinity group at Truss, please follow :lock:[this guide in how to set up an auxiliary group](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762).